Understanding gastritis medication

 - the benefits of medicine for gastritis

-See your doctor if you vomit blood or notice blood in your stool (your toilet) as these may be signs of stomach bleeding.
+See your doctor if you vomit blood or notice dark blood in your stool (poo) as these may be signs of stomach bleeding.

 Looking for more medicine information?

 healthdirect’s medicines section allows you to search for medicines by brand name or active ingredient.
 It provides useful information about medicines such as their use, whether they are available on the Pharmaceutical Benefits Scheme and product recalls.